nathan-schmidt-viget/apv-brewing/README.md

 # APV Calculator - Alcohol By Volume Calculator

 A modern, mobile-first web application for calculating Alcohol By Volume (ABV) percentages for homebrewing and craft beverage production.
 Features an AI-powered name generator for your creations.
+View the [preview](https://apv-calculator.vercel.app/) of the app.

 ## 🍺 Features